-Every organization strive to successfully complete the project within schedule, budget, scope and other constraints.
+Every organization strive to successfully complete the project within the triple constraints; schedule, budget, and scope.

 In fact, the ratio of failed projects supersedes the successful one.

 But if proper project management practices are followed the chances of success are high.

 We know that most of the project’s go through a project life cycle or project process group.

 - Then planned,